-On April 23, 2020, the Company qualified for and received a loan pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender (the "PPP Lender"), for an aggregate principal amount of approximately \$2.5 million (the "PPP Loan").
+On April 23, 2020, the Company qualified for and received a loan pursuant to the PPP, a program implemented by the U.S. Small Business Administration (the "SBA") under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender (the "PPP Lender"), for an aggregate principal amount of approximately \$2.5 million (the "PPP Loan").
 The PPP Loan bears interest at a fixed rate of 1.0% per annum, with the first six months of interest deferred, has a term of two years, and is unsecured and guaranteed by the U.S. Small Business Administration.
 The principal amount of the PPP Loan is subject to forgiveness under the Paycheck Protection Program upon the Company's request to the extent that the PPP Loan proceeds are used to pay expenses permitted by the Paycheck Protection Program, including payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the Company.
 On September 22, 2020, the Company submitted the PPP Loan forgiveness application for the entire amount of approximately \$2.5 million.
-The accrued interest is \$17 thousand as of January 2, 2021.
-The Company cannot provide assurance that principal and interest amounts under the PPP Loan will be forgiven.
-To the extent that all or part of the PPP Loan is not forgiven, the Company will be required to pay interest on the PPP Loan at a rate of 1.0% per annum, and starting in September 2021 principal and interest payments will be required through the maturity date in April 2022.
+To the extent that all or part of the PPP Loan is not forgiven, the Company would have been required to pay interest on the PPP Loan at a rate of

+1.0% per annum.
 The terms of the PPP Loan provide for customary events of default including, among other things, payment defaults, breach of representations, and insolvency events.